top of page

 • 3 min read

 A bill of sale is one of the most commonly used documents in Florida transactions—yet it’s also one of the most misunderstood when it comes to notarization.
-Many people assume a bill of sale always needs to be notarized, while others assume it never does.
-The truth lies somewhere in between.
+Some people assume it always needs to be notarized, while others believe it never does.
+The reality depends on the situation.

 What Is a Bill of Sale?

-A bill of sale is a written document that records the transfer of ownership of personal property from one party to another.
-It commonly includes:
+A bill of sale is a document that records the transfer of ownership of personal property from one party to another.

 • Buyer and seller information